How Are the Mournful Comforted?

 Restore to me the joy of Your salvation, and uphold me by Your generous Spirit.
-Then I will teach transgressors Your ways, and sinners hall be converted to You....
+Then I will teach transgressors Your ways, and sinners shall be converted to You....

 I love this humble prayer of repentance.
 It is one of the most complete prayers of confession and repentance in the Bible.
 Not only did David make a full confession of his sins, but also he admitted that it was God whom he ultimately sinned against.
 He hurt two of God's people.
-Bathsheba and Uriah.
-Two lost their lives, Uriah and David and Bathsheba's baby, who died as a consequence of his father's sin.
 He took a life that was not his when he killed Uriah so that he might also have what was not his, Bathsheba.

-David went on to ask God to cleanse him thoroughly from his sins.
-He wanted it all out of there.
-Every last grain of sin.
+In his prayer of repentance, David went on to ask God to cleanse him of every last grain of sin.
 "Wash me and I shall be whiter than snow...Create in me a clean heart...renew a steadfast spirit within me."
 He didn't want his old heart of sin.
 He wanted a new one, clean, bright, and unblemished.

 One might ask, "In light of David's sin, how could it be that he was a man after God's own heart?"
 David remained a man after God's own heart when he recognized and mourned his sin and repented.
 If someone is not a person after God's own heart, he would not be convicted of his sin, repent and would continue to sin.
 God does not reject a repentant heart.